wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 This command will run all tests except the ones marked with the "LLM" category.
 You can switch the filter around to run just the LLM-based tests.

-Our sample covers just one method to validate that a prompt generates a useful response.
+Our sample covers just one test to validate that a prompt generates a useful response.
 This one test isn't going to be enough though, because the LLM could generate a recipe that's inconsistent.
 It could also generate a very long response that's hard to read.